 Advertising rates are available for a full or half page.
-We have rates for advertising per issue (quarterly) or a discounted rate for advertising in four continuous issues (yearly).
+We have rates for advertising per issue (quarterly) or a discounted rate for advertising in four continuous issues (yearly)

 Advertisers are asked to contact GSQ as early as possible regarding placement of their advertisement to ensure that space is available.
 Advertisement copy is to be sent to GSQ by the cut-off date for the relevant edition.
-Preferred format is either a Word document, or jpeg image.
+Preferred format is either a Word document, or jpg image.

 Payments for advertisements are to be sent directly to GSQ.
 Advertisers may pay by cheque or by credit card online through our secure facility.

-Any queries can be directed to the
+All queries can be directed to the Editor.

-The Society does not vouch for the accuracy of offers of services or goods that appear in Generation, nor hold itself responsible for the outcome of any contract that may be made with any advertiser.
+The Society does not vouch for the accuracy of offers of services or goods that appear in Generation, nor holed itself responsible for the outcome of any contract that may be made with any advertiser.
 The Society reserves the right not to publish or republish any advertisement which is in conflict with its aims.

 GSQ offers a number of other publications for sale.
 See the GSQ Shop for full details on what is available.